 Fire Prevention Week

-The National Fire Protection Association, sponsors of Fire Prevention Week, have resources for firefighters and teachers including lesson plans for different age groups, sample press releases, the logo, and more.
+The National Fire Protection Association has many resources for firefighters and teachers including lesson plans for different age groups, sample press releases, the logo, and more: visit www.nfpa.org.

 For communities in alphabetical order from Abington through Mattapoisett.